janetjoywilson/janetjoywilson.github.io/_library/the-life-we-bury.md

 "An intelligent and compelling story with characters that will capture you from the start....
 This debut novel never lets the reader off the edge of the seat--the mark of a great story."
 --THE BIG THRILL

+## Series Overview:
+A crime series chronicling the residents of a Minnesota town.

+The Life We Bury Ebook ISBN 9781616149994
+The Guise of Another Ebook ISBN 9781633880771
+Heavens May Fall Ebook ISBN 9781633882065